The Stats Zone

 Liverpool team news: Mixed news

-Despite pulling up in the warm-up of last week's win at the City Ground, there were hopes that Florian Wirtz could feature here, but Arne Slot has stated that he the German is unavailable.
+Despite pulling up in the warm-up of last week's win at the City Ground, there were hopes that Florian Wirtz could feature here, but Arne Slot has stated that the German is unavailable.

 In better news, Jeremie Frimpong is available again, and should he start at right-back, the versatile Dominik Szoboszlai would be freed up to occupy the number ten position.